Fun Stuff

 The time of year also affects the amount of light your succulent receives.
 In the summer months, when the days are longer and the sun is higher in the sky, succulents may require more light than in the winter months when the days are shorter and the sun is lower in the sky.
 It is important to monitor your succulent’s lighting needs throughout the year and make adjustments as necessary.

-See also Succulent Landscaping and Outdoor Displays
+See also Succulent Containers and Potting

 To measure light intensity, you can use a light meter or a smartphone app that measures lux or foot-candles.
 Lux is a unit of measurement that quantifies the intensity of light, while foot-candles measure the amount of light that falls on a surface.
 The ideal light intensity for most succulents is between 10,000 and 20,000 lux or 1,000 to 2,000 foot-candles.
 The duration of light exposure is also important.
 Most succulents require at least 6 hours of direct or indirect sunlight per day to thrive.